huybik/charTranslation/README.md

 Most implementations on the net of transformer text translation use word or byte-pair with 10000+ vocabularies as input which takes ages to train.
 This implementation use only characters in text data as vocabulary (<300 chars) and nothing more, so aside from pytorch no installation of any kind required.
 I also include a compact beam search implementation at the end.

-This implementation inspired by Andrej Karpathy MinGPT
+This implementation inspired by <a href='https://github.com/karpathy/minGPT'>Andrej Karpathy MinGPT</a>